sketch-hq/sketch-image-compressor/README.md

-# Bitmap Compressor
+# Image Compressor

-A Plugin for Sketch that compresses your bitmap assets, to keep filesize to a minimum.
+A Plugin for Sketch that compresses your exported bitmap assets, to keep filesize to a minimum.
 This Plugin requires Sketch 3.8.

 Please note that the compression is lossless, so **no pixels will be harmed by running this Plugin** : )